Introduction

 Zig cookbook is a collection of simple Zig programs that demonstrate good practices to accomplish common programming tasks.

-- Main branch tracks Zig 0.14.0 and master, and are tested on Linux and macOS via GitHub actions.
+- Main branch tracks Zig 0.15.x, and is tested on Linux and macOS via GitHub actions.

 - Earlier Zig support could be found in other branches.